 Auditory Based Deaf Educator

 Ellyn earned her Bachelor’s Degree in Special Education from Western Governors University and her Master’s Degree in Language and Learning Development and Deaf Education from Lenoir-Rhyne University.
 She is licensed in deaf education, special education, and reading intervention.
-Ellyn is a First Steps provider and is currently in the process of getting credentialed as a Listening and Spoken Language Specialist (LSLS).
+Ellyn is a First Steps provider and is currently in her third and final year of becoming a credentialied Listening and Spoken Language Specialist (LSLS).
 Her desire to work with families and children affected by hearing loss began when her son Seth was diagnosed as profoundly deaf at birth.
 Ellyn is passionate about helping families navigate the journey that follows the diagnosis of hearing loss to help children reach their full potential through school services, direct therapy, and family education.

 Kris graduated from the University of Missouri-Columbia as an occupational therapist, and specialized in outpatient neuro rehab for many years.
 Since her oldest daughter's diagnosis of hearing loss, Kris has made advocating for Anna a priority.
 She shares Hear Indiana's focus in helping children with hearing loss reach their highest potential.
 Kris also enjoys walks with her family, cooking, reading, watching Anna's volleyball games, going to church activities, and volunteering in her daughter's school.

 Karen joined our team in April 2016.
-She comes with four years of office experience in the pediatric field.
+She comes with over seven years of medical office experience in a pediatric field.
 She studied art at Ball State University.
-There, she lived in a housing facility helping handicap students have a successful college experience.
+There, she lived in a housing facility helping students with disabilities have a successful college experience.
 She hopes to bring a light and joy to our front door as she gets to know and work with the families of Hear Indiana.